aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 In this section, we will get partitions  ArmoniK.

 ::alert{type="info"}
-We could have used any other service.
-We chose to use the `ListPartitions` service because it is a simple service and we are sure that it will return data.
-If you want to use another service, you can but it's recommended to [run some samples](https://aneoconsulting.github.io/ArmoniK/installation/linux/verify-installation#samples) in ArmoniK to make sure that the service will return some data.
+We chose ListPartitionsservice as it is a simple service and the data feedback is sure to happen.
+You may use another service if you so choose.
+If you do, we recommend to [run some samples](https://aneoconsulting.github.io/ArmoniK/installation/linux/verify-installation#samples) in ArmoniK to make sure that the service will return some data.
 ::

 ### Create the service